Things to Do

 Places to Stay

-Hear the twisted story of the Farmer family, killbillies that leave their dead to be re-animated and terrorize the countryside.
-A black ops team has setup a quarantine to weed out the infected in the area.
-Have you been infected?
-Will you survive a trip through the Salvage yard where a neighboring farmer and his mechanical monstrosities are seeking revenge?
-Venture to the Forest of the Forgotten, where forgotten souls still roam, and Scarecrow Alley.
+Hear the twisted story of the Farmer family, who captured and killed passers-by to harvest their souls for the demon they were enslaved by.
+The government dispatched a black ops team to investigate and seize control of the situation.
+Will you survive a trip through the salvage yard where a neighbor and his mechanical monstrosities are seeking revenge?
 There are so many frights and terrors around every corner of this disturbing area.
+You will start and end with a hayride, but there is a mile-long hike through the supernatural in between, so dress appropriately.

-From the Revolutionary War era boarding house with a mad mistress who traps her boarders and makes sure they sleep like the dead, to the traveling circus that resides in the barn, Huston's is full of sinister creatures.
-Take a hayride through barren fields to the end of the world, and brave the walk through the toxic swamp full of mutilated monsters.
-Tortured spirits taunt those who walk through the Dead End Cornfield.
+After the Revolutionary War, the Huston family opened up a boarding house with a mad mistress who trapped her boarders and made sure they slept like the dead.
+The haunted boarding house is just the start of the horrific tour because Huston's is full of sinister creatures.
+Visit the traveling circus that resides in the barn, take a haunted hayride, walk through the toxic swamp full of mutilated monsters then finally make your way through the Dead End Cornfield.

-The gruesome madness at the Slotter farm, a once thriving, productive agricultural haven, will stay with you forever.
-Will B Slotter and his family crossbred animals at the farm, and turned these creatures into aggressive flesh eating monsters.
+The gruesome madness at the Slotter farm, a once-thriving agricultural haven, will stay with you forever.
+Will B. Slotter and his family crossbred animals at the farm, and these creatures turned into aggressive flesh-eating monsters.
+Legend has it that Will still visits the farm.
 The farmhouse and barn are open for tours for only the bravest souls.
-Take the hayride through the maze and the trail of the valley, and, if you're too scared, venture into the corn maze, and get lost in the 5 acre maze that isn't infested with anything scary.
+Take a hayride and make your way through the maze trail or if you're too scared, venture into the 5-acre corn maze that isn't infested with anything scary.